 How do you protect your assets?

 The bedrock of your asset protection plan is insurance.
 You need to protect your assets and income, and insurance is the way to do it.
+I’m referring to liability, disability and life insurance.

 The second risk is to your income.
 If you and your spouse rely on your income, you need to do your best to replace it in case you’re not around to make it.
 The easy solution?
 Get cheap life insurance.
 And while you’re at it, disability insurance is a must.
 Disability is actually a greater financial risk than premature death.